Actively Learning Halfspaces without Synthetic Data: Exact Learning

-In particular, by the argument preceding \Cref{def:LSMF}, any algorithm for learning shuffled monotone functions with $n$ points and $D$ permutations immediately implies an algorithm for learning $\cH(V,X)$ where $X \subset \RR^d$ is an arbitrary set of $n$ points and $V \subset S^{d-1}$ is an arbitrary set of $D$ unit vectors.
+By the argument preceding \Problem{def:LSMF}, any algorithm for learning shuffled monotone functions with $n$ points and $D$ permutations immediately implies an algorithm for learning $\cH(V,X)$ where $X \subset \RR^d$ is an arbitrary set of $n$ points and $V \subset S^{d-1}$ is an arbitrary set of $D$ unit vectors.

 We start by describing a simple algorithm that achieves $O(D \log n)$ query complexity and then move on to obtaining the optimal $O(D + \log n)$ query learner in \Cref{sec:LSMF}.
 We begin with a simple claim that gives a useful and general subroutine.